bootstrap-vue-next/bootstrap-vue-next/docs/components/ListGroup.md

 Set the prop `horizontal` to `true` to change the layout of list group items from vertical to horizontal across all breakpoints.
 Alternatively, set `horizontal` to a responsive breakpoint (`sm`, `md`, `lg` or `xl`) to make a list group horizontal starting at that breakpoint's min-width.
-Currently horizontal list groups cannot be combined with `flush` list groups.
+Currently, horizontal list groups cannot be combined with `flush` list groups.

 **ProTip:** Want equal-width list group items when horizontal?
 Add the class `flex-fill` to each list group item.